 Thank you for visiting my blog site.
 Hoping you learn more here. please feel free to comment and suggest if there is need to enhance and update. thank you.

-In this article, we learn how to setting up homepage route URL in angular routings.
-I will show you how, just follow the steps clearly. […]
+In this article, We learn how to use Web UI in Azure Kusto Database.
+I will show how to do it, and just follow the […]

-In this article, We learn how to export to excel in Angular using ExportJS .
-I will show you how, just follow the steps clearly. […]
+In this article, We learn how to convert UTC to PST with daylight time saving using azure maps API.
+I will show you how and […]